 Every foreign bank account you open as an American abroad means you have a connection to the FATCA law.
 Otherwise known as the Foreign Account Tax Compliance Act.
 This law allows the US Department of Treasury to access your bank account to ensure no illegal activity is going on.
-Then if you have over $10,000 total from all of your foreign bank accounts at any one time during the year, you’ll need to fill out an FBAR.
+Then if you have over $10,000 total from all of your foreign bank accounts at any one time during the year, you’ll also need to fill out an FBAR.

 Your Foreign Bank Account and FATCA

 FATCA stands for the Foreign Account Tax Compliance Act.
 This federal law requires foreign financial institutions, like banks, to report back the data of US account holders, while also requiring US citizens to disclose this information themselves.
 It’s a means to prevent illegal money laundering abroad.

 Every foreign bank that allows a US American to open an account must be able to comply with the FATCA laws.
-Which means it is possible to get rejected by a foreign bank because you are a US citizen and the bank does not want to be involved.
+This means it is possible to get rejected by a foreign bank because you are a US citizen and the bank does not want to be involved.

-If the bank allows you as an expat the access to a foreign bank account, you will need to fill out and sign lots of paperwork.
+If the bank allows you as an expat access to a foreign bank account, you will need to fill out and sign lots of paperwork.
 Some forms you will sign give the US Department of Treasury access to peek into your account.
 It is a standard procedure we US expats must get used to.

 Under FATCA, Form 8938 is required to be filled out if the total value of all your specified foreign financial assets in which you have an interest is more than the appropriate reporting threshold.
 The threshold starts at $200,000 for US taxpayers living abroad who file as single or separately from the spouse.
 The filing thresholds double if you are filing with your spouse.